 That's just chili, my dude.
-It's just that you can't tell 'till later games because this game does barley even have not graphics.
+It's just that you can't tell 'till later games because this game does barely even have not graphics

 This album is pretty great, in all honesty.
 But I have to say, I find the 1st quarter of the album extremely lacking compared to everything after it.
 I'd say the album starts to pick up around the track "2PAC".
 Possibly even in the track before it.
 Then it's all uphill from there.
 For me, it just kept getting better and better.
 Deeper and deeper.
 I was suprised it was the same album I had started listening to from the beginning.
 Maybe this is a bit of a given, considering BROCKHAMPTON is a bit of a large group, but when it comes to sound, There is great variety overall.
 But I also feel that this contributes to the first quarter of the album not being quite as great as the rest, but nothing was truly bad when it came to instrumentals.
 Nothing I could really see a problem with at least.
 Other than that, I don't have much else to say about it.
 It was a delightful surprise, and maybe I'll do SATURATION II someday.